 Property, plant and equipment are stated at cost less accumulated depreciation and accumulated impairment losses.
-The policy of recognition and measurement of impairment losses is in accordance with Note 3(l)(i) to the financial statements on impairment of non-financial assets.

 (i) Recognition and measurement

 Cost includes expenditures that are directly attributable to the acquisition of the asset and any other costs directly attributable to bringing the assets to working condition for its intended use, cost of replacing components parts of the assets, and the present value of the expected cost for the decommissioning of the assets after their use.
 The cost of self-constructed assets also includes the cost of materials and direct labour.
 For qualifying assets, borrowing costs are capitalised in accordance with the accounting policy on borrowing costs.
 All other repair and maintenance costs are recognised in profit or loss as incurred.